Anti-Bribery for Sales · Module 1 of 2

 Cooper Banks

 Took Hannah.
-Cracking night.
-Look, Lila, I'll log it this morning.
+I'll log it this morning.
 The law doesn't prohibit reasonable hospitality.
-Greg and I have been doing this for twelve years.

 Lila Tran

 NSW s.249B prohibits a corrupt reward.
-AFP and ASIC look at value and timing as the two flags. $5,000 of corporate-suite seats.
-Three days before a $4.2M decision.
+AFP and ASIC look at value and timing. $5,000 three days before a $4.2M decision.
 That's both flags.

 Narrator

-The renewal goes through Tuesday on schedule.
-Three weeks later, an internal-audit team at Caleendar opens a routine review and asks for a list of supplier hospitality given over the past year.
+Three weeks later, Caleendar's internal audit asks for last year's supplier hospitality.
 Your seat numbers are on it.
 Your register entry, made the morning after, isn't.

 Tuesday, 11:40 AM · the morning after the renewal signs